INCREASE MINNESOTA’S COMPETITIVENESS

 International traveler spending (travel exports) nationwide totaled $245 billion, and travel spending abroad by Americans totaled $161 billion (travel imports), creating an $84 billion travel trade surplus in 2016, according to the U.S. Travel Association.
 These are high-yield travelers, with each overseas visitor spending approximately $4,360 and staying an average of 18 nights when visiting the United States.

-Minnesota has an unprecedented opportunity to expand market share and global recognition for business, leisure and blended (“bleisure”) trips.
-Complementing the multiple trans-oceanic flights operated daily by Delta and its SkyTeam Alliance partners, beginning in 2019, Delta’s partnership with Korean Air will bring MSP its first nonstop flight from Seoul, South Korea, providing new connectivity to an additional 28 origination points from Southeast Asia and China.
-Through MSP, Minnesota is a major entry point, gateway and artery for air travel, with international airports such as Duluth and Rochester also benefitting from expanded service and increased reach to global markets.
+Minnesota has an unprecedented opportunity to expand market share and global recognition for business, leisure and blended (“bleisure”) trips with the launch of three new international non-stop flights serving MSP in 2019.
+Beginning in 2019, Delta’s partnership with Korean Air will bring MSP its first nonstop flight from Seoul, South Korea, providing new connectivity to an additional 28 origination points from Southeast Asia.
+In addition, Delta will launch new daily non-stop service Mexico City, Mexico in June 2019.
+And MSP will welcome a new international carrier to the market in July 2019 with Aer Lingus starting daily non-stop flights between MSP and Dublin, Ireland.
+With MSP as a major gateway, other international airports such as Duluth and Rochester will benefit from expanded service and increased reach to global markets.

 Explore Minnesota has strategically refined its marketing and communications efforts to travel trade and media in the UK, Germany, France, Nordic countries, Japan and China.
 However, we are being substantially outspent by our competitors and have limited resources to increase consumer awareness of Minnesota in key markets.
 The travel infrastructure through airline service to the destination exists and passengers are arriving, but due to lack of consumer awareness, the majority of arrival passengers simply use MSP as a connection rather than a final destination.